medaros/simplePHPMailApi/README.md

 }
 ```

-Finally ! it sends the email :
+-Finally ! it sends the email :

 ```php
 // email title